A roman à clef that has been described by no one other than the author as a "love-blasting, planet-exploding, God-eating spookfest." Read more

 0 backers Limited (1 left of 1)

 Make sure there's a bucket or wastebasket within arm's reach, because this might freak you the hell out: If you donate a one, an eight and two nothings, Ryan and John will fly to your city at their own expense and deliver the book and assorted goodies to you personally.
 Then they'll take you out to dinner, watch you eat (they'll eat, too), go back to your place, play a little guitar, tell some stories, whatever.
 And then you'll have the fine pleasure of letting them sleep on your couch.
 Show them around your town!
 (NOTE: Please live somewhere cool.)
 Take them to your favorite bar!
 Introduce them to your mother!
 They'll pretend to be your best friends for a whole 48 hours, even while they're sleeping.
 U.S. only, probably, but if there are any closeted German fans out there, or whatever, get in touch and we'll see what we can do.
-BONUS: We'll even make sure you receive every book VIII Nothing Press ever puts out!Estimated delivery:Ships within the US only
+BONUS: We'll even make sure you receive every book VIII Nothing Press ever puts out!Estimated delivery:Only ships to: United States

 - (31 days)